 Recipes 101 - Mouth-watering is not how you normally describe a vegetable dish.
 However, I must say that taking an extra measure to ensure your veggies are flavorful from their raw form until they're plated will give them a little extra notoriety.

-Despite being a self taught cook, I made the decision a long time ago that vegetables are a little better when you put in some extra TLC from the beginning of their cooking process.
+Despite being a self-taught cook, I decided a long time ago that vegetables are a little better when you put in some extra TLC from the beginning of their cooking process.
 And I would like you to experience what that extra little step will do to your dinner too.
-An added bonus is that you won't even need any sauces, you can just plate the vegetables and they will taste amazing on their own.
+A bonus is that you won't even need any sauces, you can plate the vegetables, and they will taste amazing on their own.
 However, I did include a sauce...for that extra “wow” factor.

-Coconut Seafood Infusion Recipe by SteampunkyElf -Face it, you want to go to a 4 star restaurant that serves up elaborate dishes...but that is just not very budget friendly.
+Coconut Seafood Infusion Recipe by SteampunkyElf -Face it, you want to go to a 4-star restaurant that serves up elaborate dishes...but that is not very budget-friendly.
 Especially if you want to bring your loved one to a posh restaurant for a special occasion.
-But you don't have to worry, I have the answer to your dilemma.
+But you don't have to worry; I have the answer to your dilemma.

-For this recipe, you will need a vegetable steaming pot, a steaming basket, a blender, and assorted cutlery for chopping, tongs, and a sauce spoon. -
+You will need a vegetable steaming pot, a steaming basket, a blender, and assorted cutlery for chopping, tongs, and a sauce spoon for this recipe. -

 Ingredients for making Enticing Steamed the Bok Choy:

 1 Tablespoon of Freshly Chopped Shallots

 1 Teaspoon of Freshly Chopped Ginger Root